vegvesen/ckanext-dcat_ap_no/README.md

 # ckanext-dcat_ap_no

-This is a collection of stuff needed to make CKAN conform to the norwegian dcat-ap standard.
+This is a collection of stuff needed to make CKAN conform to DCAT-AP-NO, the Norwegian adaption of the DCAT-AP standard.
+(It's compatible with DCAT-AP, but has a few additional fields.)
+It can be found here: https://doc.difi.no/dcat-ap-no/

 ## Requirements